 Watch a Video Tour of the Chiloe Island Ferry:

-Ferries are boarding and crossing constantly- I actually did not have to wait at all at either crossing- before being waved on to a boarding boat.
-Although I missed the boarding of the ferry that was docked when I pulled up- another docked almost immediately.
+Ferries are boarding and crossing constantly- I actually did not have to wait at all at either crossing.
+When I pulled up, I was almost immediately waved onto a boarding boat.
+Although on my outbound trip I missed the boarding of the ferry that was docked when I pulled up- another ferry docked almost immediately.